Last updated: November 25, 2020

 Laboring and postpartum mothers, NICU and pediatric patients are allowed one essential visitor, who can also stay the night.
 If a patient or family member has an extenuating circumstance, we will work with them to help accommodate their essential visitor needs.
 These include: emotional well-being, end of life, and patient advocates pre/post surgery.

 HCA Houston Healthcare Locations with visitor limitations

-The following HCA Houston Healthcare locations will allow one visitor to be with each patient during visiting hours from 6:00am to 6:00pm.
+The following HCA Houston Healthcare locations will allow one visitor to be with each patient at a time during visiting hours, which are from 6:00am to 6:00pm, unless stated otherwise.